Beverly Hills Teens: Home media

 During the series' lifespan, select episodes were released in the NTSC VHS format by Golden Book Video.
 In 1990, select episodes were released on single episode VHS tapes by Celebrity Home Entertainment as part of their Just for Kids Mini Features line.

-On April 26, 2007, Déclic Images released a Volume 1 DVD box set featuring the first 23 French dubbed episodes of the series - known as Bécé Bégé (BCBG...short for "Bon Chic, Bon Genre" or "Good Style, Good Class") in France - in the Region 2 format.
-On November 28, 2007, Volumes 2 and 3, containing 20 and 22 episodes respectively, were released.
-On May 17, 2010, all 3 Volumes were made available for purchase as a 3-box set of the entire series.
+In April 2007, Déclic Images released a Volume 1 DVD box set featuring the first 23 French dubbed episodes of the series - known as Bécé Bégé (BCBG...short for "Bon Chic, Bon Genre" or "Good Style, Good Class") in France - in the Region 2 format.
+Volumes 2 and 3, containing 20 and 22 episodes respectively, were released on November 28 of the same year.
+All three volumes were made available for purchase as a 3-box set of the entire series in May 2010.

-On February 19, 2013, Mill Creek Entertainment released a Volume 1 DVD set featuring the first 32 episodes of the series in the Region 1 format which includes a bonus episode of Heathcliff.
-On October 1, 2013, Volume 2, featuring the remaining 33 episodes, was released.
+Mill Creek Entertainment released a Volume 1 DVD set in February 2013, featuring the first 32 episodes of the series in the Region 1 format which includes a bonus episode of Heathcliff.
+Volume 2, featuring the remaining 33 episodes, was released in October of the same year.